-During the Physical and Rehabilitation Medicine Clerkship the student utilizes the modalities of physiotherapy in the treatment of both acute and chronic disorders.
+The Physical and Rehabilitation Medicine Clerkship is completed as part of the Orthopedics and Pediatrics block rotation.
+During this Clerkship the student utilizes the modalities of physiotherapy in the treatment of both acute and chronic disorders.
 Students review modalities and procedures that are taught in the classroom and under direct supervision receive handson experience in providing patient care utilizing these modalities.
 Prerequisites: Completion of second year curriculum; enrollment in Semester V didactic coursework